New York Criminal Defense Lawyer

 If you are facing charges of manslaughter, it is essential to find out what can be done to protect your rights and help you through this legal battle.
 Penalties for the offense of manslaughter are severe and can damage your future.
 Manslaughter can be classified in a variety of ways and each specific offense will carry unique penalties and consequences.

 You need to take the first step to your defense by speaking with a Brooklyn criminal defense lawyer from our firm.
-Prosecution will be taking action to ensure that you are convicted and suffer the consequences of the offense.
-Therefore, it is vital that you take action of your own to secure aggressive defense from The Law Offices of Michael Mullen.
+The prosecution will be taking action to ensure that you are convicted and suffer the consequences of the offense.
+Therefore, you must take action of your own to secure an aggressive defense from The Law Offices of Michael Mullen.

-Criminally negligent homicide in New York is when a person causing the death of a human being in a way that was careless, reckless, or inattentive.
+Criminally negligent homicide in New York is when a person causes the death of a human being in a way that was careless, reckless, or inattentive.
 This means an individual accused of a crime didn’t mean to kill the alleged victim.
 A person can be accused of criminally negligent homicide if they fail to act.
 Their failure to act such as the failure to provide care for someone results in the death of that person is also negligent homicide.
 An example of this would be a hit and run and you failing to call the paramedics which lead to their death.

 Contact our firm today for the defense you need!